Western-Artificial-Intelligence/codesim-detector/READEME.md

 - Output similarity → Compare program/snippet outputs across test cases
 - Ensemble layer → Combine all three above into one classifier

-Final product: a simple demo UI where a user can upload/paste two Python files and receive a plagiarism risk score + breakdown.
+Final product: a program where a user can upload/paste two Python files and receive a plagiarism risk score + breakdown.

 ---